-It must be noted that there are significant restrictions on F-2 visa, a F-2 visa holders must abide by the following restrictions:
+It must be noted that there are significant restrictions on F-2 visas.
+F-2 visa holders must abide by the following restrictions:

-- They can’t attend school without a student visa (F-1 visa).
+- They can only attend school with a student visa (F-1 visa).

-- They can’t apply for U.S visa or permanent residence (green card).
+- They can’t apply for a U.S. visa or permanent residence (green card).

-- They’re not allowed to leave the United States for more than 180 days per year (this includes travel for business or pleasure).
+- They can leave the United States for up to 180 days per year (this includes travel for business or pleasure).

 - If you want to spend more time outside the United States than that, you’ll need to apply for an F-1 visa and change your status from F-2 to F-1.

-- If you want to take a vacation longer than 180 days, but less than one year, then you should apply for an F-3 visa (student’s spouse) or J-2 (f-2 spouse and children) while still in F-2 status.
+- If you want to take a vacation longer than 180 days but less than one year, you should apply for an F-3 visa (student’s spouse) or J-2 (f-2 spouse and children) while still in F-2 status.

-Can You Change from an F-2 to F-1 Visa?
+Can You Change from an F-2 to an F-1 Visa?